maryi/CSCW-Project/ActivityLog.md

 2. Create GitHub accounts (if you don't have one already), submit the username to Maryi -to be added to the repository, and play around with the tool.

-*Next meeting:* Oct.
+**Next meeting:** Oct.
 7th 12:45 place?

-* I suggest we consider a new place, but I do not know the buildings around CS well.
+I suggest we consider a new place, but I do not know the buildings around CS well.

+Agenda:

+* Make a review of GitHub -specially for new users
+* Review the project ideas from the google docs -Project presentations and written report is due on Oct.
+14th